Abortion in Florida: 2022–present

+HB 5 faced legal scrutiny as a state judge moved to block enforcement of the law on July 5, 2022, ruling that the Florida Constitution guaranteed a right to privacy rendered the law unconstitutional.
+The State of Florida appealed the decision to the Supreme Court of Florida, thereby keeping the law in place while the case was being decided.
 On June 1, 2022, The American Civil Liberties Union (ACLU), the ACLU of Florida, the Center for Reproductive Rights, Planned Parenthood Federation of America, and the law firm Jenner & Block filed Planned Parenthood of Southwest and Central Florida, et al. v.
 State of Florida, et al., a lawsuit on behalf of Florida health care providers.
 On January 23, 2023, the Supreme Court of Florida accepted a request to hear the petitioner's arguments against House Bill 5 (HB 5).
-The ban will remain in effect during the appeal.